aws-neuron/aws-neuron-sdk/FAQ.md

 **Q: Performance is not what I expect it to be, what's the next step?**
 We have Applicaiton Notes coming - check our [App Note](./docs/appnotes/README.md) repo for updates!

-**Q: Do I need to worry about size of model and size of inferentia memory ? what problems can i expect to have?**
+**Q: Do I need to worry about size of model and size of inferentia memory? what problems can I expect to have?**
 Errors like this wil be logged and can be found as shown [here](./docs/neuron-tools/tutorial-neuron-gatherinfo.md)

 **Q: How can I  debug / profile my inference request?**